 The Connecticut Safety Circuit Rider (SCR) program is designed to provide safety-related information, training, and direct technical assistance to agencies responsible for local roadway safety.

 A strong partnership between the CT SCR program and the Connecticut Transportation Safety Research Center (CTSRC) enables local agencies to access accurate information to make informed roadway safety decisions.
-The SCR provides assistance to local agencies in understanding the capabilities of the new CT Crash Data Repository.
+The SCR provides assistance to local agencies in understanding the capabilities of the CT Crash Data Repository.

 For more information contact: